 How is Sludgy Urine Different from Bladder Stones in Rabbits?

 Sludgy urine and bladder stones can be confused with one another because they can have similar symptoms, such as straining to urinate and frequent urination.
 However, the underlying causes and treatment options for each condition are different.

 Bladder stones in rabbits are typically caused by the formation of calcium crystals in the urinary tract, which can lead to the development of hard, mineralized stones.

 Treatment for bladder stones in rabbits involves surgical removal and reduced calcium levels in the diet.

 Dietary changes alone are not typically sufficient to treat bladder stones in rabbits.
-In contrast, Sludgy urine in rabbits is often caused by an excess of calcium in the diet, and can often be treated with dietary modifications and hydration alone.
+In contrast, Sludgy urine in rabbits is often caused by an excess of calcium in the diet, and can often be treated with dietary modifications, oral medication, and hydration alone.

 However, it is important to have your veterinarians at Priest Lake Veterinary Hospital diagnose the condition and rule out the presence of bladder stones.

 In conclusion, Sludgy urine in rabbits can be a serious problem that requires prompt diagnosis and treatment.
 By working closely with a veterinarian and making dietary modifications, it is possible to successfully manage this condition and improve the health and wellbeing of rabbits.